Operant-Tech: Vita - Douglas Johnson

 PROFESSIONAL PRESENTATIONS

-Paper presented at the annual conference of the Association for Behavior Analysis: International, San Diego, CA.
+Paper presented at the annual conference of the Association for Behavior Analysis: International, San Diego, CA, May.

-Invited paper presented at the annual Behavioural Management Techniques Leadership Conference, Warrington, Cheshire, UK.
+Invited paper presented at the annual Behavioural Management Techniques Leadership Conference, Warrington, Cheshire, UK, May.

 When Successful Programs Are Imperiled: